ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: #auto-rotate-certificates-api}
 {: api}

-You can enable automatic rotation for certificates when you order them, or by editing the details of an existing certificate.
+If you prefer to schedule your certificates to be automatically renewed, you can enable automatic rotation for certificates when you order them, or by editing the details of an existing certificate.

 The following example request orders a certificate with automatic rotation enabled.
 When you call the API, set the `auto_rotate` property to `true`.
 Optionally, you can set `rotate_keys` to `true` to request a new private key for the certificate on each rotation.